psons/tlog/README.md

 storyName:Mongo and File Integration sameness story

 Story goal is to code and test round trip read Endeavors, save to mongo, read back and write to files without loss of information.
-The storoies written back may be enhanced with some key info needed to locate tasks in te endeavors mongo collection, just as tasks are stored in a storydir in the file system.
+The stories written back may be enhanced with some key info needed to locate tasks in te endeavors mongo collection, just as tasks are stored in a storydir in the file system.